iamvnetxAI/iamvnetxAI.github.io/README.md

 ## 🌟 About

-This is the official website repository for **iamvnetxAI**.
+Th is is the official website repository for **iamvnetxAI**.
 The site is currently under active development and will showcase amazing projects, skills, and innovations in AI and technology.

 ## 🚧 Current Status